learn-co-curriculum/creating-columns-lab/README.md

 make sure the column elements know to display the images _horizontally_, not _vertically_.
 By default the images display in a vertical line, even with three column `<divs>` in each container.

-- Define a width to the **`.column`** class.
-If we had two columns instead of three, we might set `width: 50%`, designating that each column should take up _half_ of its parent's width.
+Additionally, **`.column`** should have a set width.
+If we had two columns instead of three, we might set `width: 48%`, designating that each column should take up roughly _half_ of its parent's width, being mindful of margin or padding in between.

 - When creating our tile size classes (**`.small`**, **`.med`**, **`.large`**), we need to provide properties that will change the size of the element.
 As shown in the screenshot of the final product